gevhaz/seasonwatch/README.md

 ## Dependencies

 - Python >= 3.10
-- libgirepository ([Arch
+- `libgirepository` ([Arch
   Linux](https://archlinux.org/packages/extra/x86_64/libgirepository/),
   [Ubuntu](https://packages.ubuntu.com/jammy/libgirepository1.0-dev)) (for
   showing notifications)

 ## Installation

-Download the wheel from the release page here on Github and install it with:
+Download the wheel from the release page here on GitHub and install it with:

 ```console
 $ pip install seasonwatch-<the version you want to install>-py3-none-any.whl